theantichris/WordPress-Plugin-Boilerplate/README.md

 The base class sets up the text domain for internationalization and localization.
 Just drop your i18n and l10n files into the lang directory and change the $text_domain property to your text domain.

-I have included a blank uninstall file that is setup to make sure it can only be called from the WordPress dashboard.
+A blank uninstall file is included.
+It is setup to make sure it can only be called from the WordPress dashboard.

 All custom plugin functionality should be added to the __run_plugin()__ method.